symfony/symfony-docs/book/http_cache.rst

 action as an accessible URL so the gateway cache can fetch it independently of the rest of the page.
 Of course, an action can't be accessed via a URL unless it has a route that points to it.
-Symfony2 takes care of this via a generic route and controller.
-For the ESI include tag to work properly, you must define the ``_proxy`` route:
+Symfony2 takes care of this via a generic route.
+For the ESI include tag to work properly, you must define the ``_proxy``
+route:

 .. configuration-block::